Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields

-\begin{definition} Given a side $\LL$ of $\PP(q)$ that is paired with a corresponding side $\LL'$, we define the \emph{label of $\LL$} as the element $\alpha$ of $\PSL_2(\R)$ that maps $\LL'$ to $\LL$.
-The set of all labels are called the \emph{side pairing elements} of $\PP(q)$. \end{definition}

-By Poincar\'{e}'s theorem \cite{Mas71}, the side pairing elements define a discrete and cofinite subgroup of $\PSL_2(\R)$ that has $\PP(q)$ as a fundamental domain; by \cite[Theorem 13.2]{Kul91}, this subgroup is the congruence subgroup $\Gamma_0(q)$.
+By Poincar\'{e}'s polygon theorem \cite{Mas71}, the side pairing elements define a finite index subgroup of $\PSL_2(\Z)$ that has $\PP(q)$ as a fundamental domain; by \cite[Theorem 13.2]{Kul91}, this subgroup is the congruence subgroup $\Gamma_0(q)$.
 Furthermore, since $\PP(q)$ has a minimal number of sides (which follows from \cite[Proposition 2.6]{Iwa02}), the labels define an independent set of generators (upon forgetting inverses) of $\Gamma_0(q)$.

 We denote by